 15.1.
-Internal Exclusion
+Internal Exclusions

 - 15.1.1.
-The School's Internal Exclusion Process will always be followed.
-This can be viewed in Appendix 4. - 15.1.2.
+The School's Internal Exclusion Process can be viewed in Appendix 4. - 15.1.2.
 The school may decide to move students to a separate room or area away from other students for a period of time.
 Parents will always be notified. - 15.1.3.
-The school will only move students to a separate room where necessary, and where the process outlined in section 14 of this policy has been followed and has failed to resolve the behaviour issue. - 15.1.4.
-The school will ensure that student's health and safety is not compromised during their time in the separate room, and that any additional requirements, such as SEND needs, are met. - 15.1.5.
-The amount of time that a student spends in the internal exclusion is up to the school to decide.
+The school reserves the right as delegated by the DfE to determine the classes of all students particularly in relation to referrals to The Launchpad, and where the process outlined in section 14 of this policy has been followed and has failed to resolve the behaviour issue. - 15.1.4.
+The school will ensure that student's health and safety is not compromised during their time in The Launchpad, and that any additional requirements, such as SEND needs, are met. - 15.1.5.
+The amount of time spent in a Long Detention is a reserved power of The School.
 This could be for more than one school day. - 15.1.6.
-The school will ensure that the student is not kept in isolation any longer than necessary. - 15.1.7.
-The staff member in charge and supervising the student will decide what the student may and may not do during their time spent in isolation but it should follow the process outlined in Appendix 4. - 15.1.8.
+The school will ensure that Internal Exclusions are fair, proportionate and reasonable.. - 15.1.7.
+The staff member(Launchpad Manager) in charge and supervising the student will decide what the student may and may not do during their time spent in an Internal Exclusion but it should follow the process outlined in Appendix 4. - 15.1.8.
 The Pastoral Support Worker (or Head of Year in their absence) will request that the student's class teacher(s) sets them appropriate work to complete. - 15.1.9.
 Students will have an opportunity to reflect upon their actions to avoid future sanction. - 15.1.10.
 Lunchtime isolations may be used, and a succession of lunchtimes may be used if separation from the cohort is seen as a necessary intervention (e.g. incidents have happened during unstructured time at lunchtime). - 15.1.11.
 Students are permitted to eat during the allocated times of the school day and may use the toilet as required.

 15.1.12.
-The Internal Exclusion will also have an after-school detention as part of the same sanction and on the same day as the isolation.
+The Internal Exclusion is conducted in The Launchpad and thus will end at 15:00 due to the shortened lunch.
+Pupils in IE must go straight home at 15:00 and Senior leaders will supervise this and further sanctions may follow if pupils remain in the vicinity of the school.
 This helps to balance support and restorative work that may be undertaken during the day with a sanction, acting as a deterrent so that students do not see isolation as a way to 'get out of lessons.'